-Some point out the famous silk saree.
+Some point out the famous Rajshahi silk saree.
 But indeed, the division has a rich legacy as it was ruled by various maharajas, rajas and zamindars (landlords).

-Over the years, the city has come up as a place for history lovers, apart from exploring the place to taste luscious formalin-free mangoes, litchis or buying silk sarees.
+Over the years, the city has come up as a place for history lovers, apart from exploring the place to taste luscious formalin-free mangoes, litchis or buying Rajshahi silk sarees.

-There are some of the attractive tourist destinations in division, the northern part of the country, which would definitely leave tourists fascinated.
+There are some of the attractive tourist destinations in Rajshahi division, the northern part of the country, which would definitely leave tourists fascinated.

 The history, the heritage of the city made me itching to explore the historical places in Rajshahi.
 Finally I got the opportunity to do so during this Eid holidays.